 As of December 31, 2013, backlog for our services supported by written agreements or contracts totaled \$2.0 billion, of which \$846.0 million is expected to be performed in 2014.
 Although historically our service contracts were of relatively short duration, over the last several years we have been entering into longer term contracts, specifically in the Gulf of Mexico and more recently, offshore Brazil.
-As a consequence, we incur capital costs which we expect to recover over the term of the contracts, we charter vessels over the term of these contracts.
+As a consequence, we incur capital costs which we expect to recover over the term of the contracts, we charter vessels over the terms of and for the purpose of performing contracts, and/or we forego other contracting opportunities for the term of these contracts.
 We may not be able to perform under these contracts due to events beyond our control, and because of this and other various reasons, including our perceived non-performance, our customers may seek to cancel, terminate, suspend or renegotiate our contracts.
 In addition, some of our customers could experience liquidity issues or could otherwise be unable or unwilling to perform under the contract, which could lead a customer to seek to repudiate, cancel or renegotiate a contract.
 Our inability or the inability of our customers to perform under our or their contractual obligations, or the early cancellation or termination of our contracts by our customers, could have a material adverse effect on our financial position, results of operations and cash flows.